 Variations in Respiration:

-While the equation C6H12O6 + 6O2 → 6CO2 + 6H2O + Energy (ATP) represents the most common form of respiration (aerobic respiration), it's important to note that some organisms utilize alternative pathways.
-Anaerobic respiration, for example, occurs in the absence of oxygen.
-Instead of oxygen, these organisms use other substances, such as sulfate or nitrate, as the final electron acceptor.
-Anaerobic respiration is less efficient than aerobic respiration, producing less ATP per glucose molecule.
+While the equation C6H12O6 + 6O2 → 6CO2 + 6H2O + Energy (ATP) represents the most common form of respiration (aerobic respiration), you'll want to note that some organisms make use of alternative pathways.
+So Anaerobic respiration, for example, occurs in the absence of oxygen.
+But instead of oxygen, these organisms use other substances, such as sulfate or nitrate, as the final electron acceptor.
+On top of that, anaerobic respiration is less efficient than aerobic respiration, producing less ATP per glucose molecule.
 Fermentation is another process that occurs in the absence of oxygen, but it doesn't involve an electron transport chain.
 Instead, pyruvate is converted into other organic molecules, such as lactic acid or ethanol.

 Trends and Latest Developments